nygilgp/amplify-graphql-react-blog/README.md

 Pushed the changes to AWS, and saw AWS congnito created

 Added withAuthenticator to React App, so see the login and signup page

+    $ amplify hosting add
+Create a dev s3 bucket hoisting location for us

+    $ amplify publish
+Push files to bucket and provide the link